 Catalog page: MS

-Beginning students are expected to have completed multivariate calculus, linear algebra, two semesters of general chemistry, two semesters of organic chemistry, two semesters of general physics, programming in C/C++ and two semesters of biology.
+Degree requirements: Beginning students are expected to have completed multivariate calculus, linear algebra, two semesters of general chemistry, two semesters of organic chemistry, two semesters of general physics, programming in C/C++ and two semesters of biology.
+Students intending to do research in computational biology should have some background in mathematics and in programming.

 Test score required: Yes